RIA Advanced Pillar Designations

 Step 1: Obtain Continuing Education Credits

-Certificants must actively pursue ongoing professional development through educational coursework, attendance at industry-related events, association involvement, presentations, mentoring and more.
+Certificants must actively pursue ongoing professional development through educational coursework, attendance at industry-related events, association involvement, presentations, mentoring, and more.

 • Certificants are required to maintain a total of 48 continuing education contact hours within their three-year certification cycle.